 4. Vijnanamaya Kosha (The Wisdom Body)

 This kosha represents the higher mind, or what we commonly call “wisdom,” which is below the processing, thinking, reactive mind.
 The higher mind helps us through life, leading us to higher levels of truth.
 It is the part of the mind that allows us to get a deeper understanding of ourselves and the world around us.
-It is also because of the wisdom body that humans are free of instinct and
+It is also because of the wisdom body that humans are free of instinct and can think to make the choices they want to.
+Studying and meditating help care for the wisdom body.

 5. Anandamaya Kosha (The Bliss Body)